mwangisamkariuki/alx-low_level_programming/0x0F-function_pointers/README.md

     followed by a new line, and exit with the status 100 This task requires that you create four different files.
     3-get_op_func.c,3-op_functions.c,3-calc.h,3-main.c

+# Task 4;
+    Write a program that prints the opcodes of its own main function.
+# Task 5;
+    Write a program that prints the opcodes of its own main function